mercadopago/devsite-docs/guides/online-payments/checkout-pro/latest/configurations.en.md

 ## Expiration date of cash payment

-The default expiration date for cash payments is 30 days.
-If you want, you can change this date by sending the `date_of_expiration` field in the preference creation request.
+If you want, you can change the default due date of a cash payment by sending the `date_of_expiration` field in the preference creation request.
 The configured date must be between 1 and 30 days from the preference creation date.

 [[[
 ```json